What services does the Carruth Center offer?

 What to do if I have concerns about my student?

 We can help!
 Call us at 304-293-4431 to consult with one of our clinicians.
-Our staff members are experiencing in helping provide supportive resources for students in distress.
+Our staff members are experienced in providing supportive resources for students in distress.

 If your concern is emergent and life threatening, please see follow